harpak-lab/amplification_gxsex/README.md

 ### Polygenic Score
 Create 20 test sets to be used for cross validation.
 This step will create folders PGS_1-20 and place a test set in each folder.
 Create a file, QC_ids.txt, containing all the sample IDs in one column, with column title 'IID', and move to $PHENO_DIR.
 The sample IDs are obtained after performing sample quality checks on UK Biobank data.
 The quality checks are further detailed in [QC.sh](/scripts/QC.sh).
 Code Example: ```PGS_testset_1.R -p height```

 For the additive, standardized by sex model, first perform within sex standardization for each phenotype.
 These files will have a _std suffix.
 Code Example: ```standardize_pheno.R -p height```

-For the following four scripts, provide the set (cross-fold) number [1-20] with the ```-s``` flag.
+For the following scripts, provide the set (cross-fold) number [1-20] with the ```-s``` flag.

 Generate sex-specific GWAS summary statistics estimated in both sexes and sexes separately.
 You will need quality checked genotype files (from [QC.sh](/scripts/QC.sh)) labeled ukb_imp_chr(1-22)_v3_11.
+The covariate file contains the FID, IID, first 10 PCs, sex, and birth year.
 This requires UK Biobank access.
 Code Example: ```PGS_GWAS_2.sh -p height -s 1```

 Continue procedure using the following scripts adding the set number to the ```-s``` flag: